DataDog/integrations-core/istio/README.md

 #### Disable sidecar injection

-If you are installing the [Datadog Agent in a container][10], first disable Istio's sidecar injection.
+If you are installing the [Datadog Agent in a container][10], Datadog recommends that you first disable Istio's sidecar injection.

 Add the `sidecar.istio.io/inject: "false"` annotation to the `datadog-agent` DaemonSet: